‘American Horror Story’ Season 8 Reveals Official Title As ‘Apocalypse,’ First Images Released

 Back in May, Ryan Murphy told Entertainment Weekly that the new season would be something special.
 “It’s a season unlike anything we’ve done because there’s a big hook to it.
 There’s a huge thing that happens in episode five.
 You will see so many fan favorites return that you’ll feel like it’s The Love Boat.
 It’s a very high concept,” Murphy stated.

-American Horror story: Apocalypse begins airing on Sept.
+American Horror story: Apocalypse premieres on Sept.
 12 on FX.